helmholtz-analytics/heat/docker/README.md

-# Docker images of HeAT
+# Docker images of Heat

-There is some flexibility to building the Docker images of HeAT.
+There is some flexibility to building the Docker images of Heat.

 Firstly, one can build from the released version taken from PyPI.
 This will either be the latest release or the version set through the `--build-arg=HEAT_VERSION=1.2.0`